alyyorio/aly-portfolio/content/footer.md

 </p>

 <p>
-Graduate of University of Cincinnati's College of Design, Architecture, Art,and Planning with a B.S. in Graphic Communication Design.
+Graduate of University of Cincinnati's College of Design, Architecture, Art, and Planning with a B.S. in Graphic Communication Design.
 </p>

 <p>